 Getting Started With Passiv

-Step 2: Set a target portfolio for each account.
+Step 3.
+Set a target asset allocation for each account.

 How do you know when you need to make a trade?
-Passiv will let you know when new cash hits your account, whether it be dividends, a new contribution, an account transfer, or otherwise.
+Passiv will let you know when new cash hits your account, whether that’s in the form of dividends, a new contribution, or an account transfer.
 When you get one of these emails, your Passiv dashboard will have calculated trades waiting for you.
 You can then go to your brokerage’s website and make these trades.

 Or, rather than having to go to yet another website and log in there too, you can simplify your financial To Do list even further by using Passiv’s One-Click Trades feature.
 This feature is available to all Passiv Elite subscribers.
 To become an Elite subscriber click here.
 Plus, Trial users get 60 days of Elite free: give One-Click Trades a try and see just how easy it is!